CMB spectral distortions as solutions to the Boltzmann equations: Solutions to the Boltzmann equation

 \subsection{Second order in the Thomson limit}

 On the other hand, it has been already known that the above discussions are not applicable at second order~\cite{Dodelson:1993xz}.
-In other words, the second~(or higher) order temperature perturbations are momentum dependent in general, and the fluid is no more blackbody even at each local point at second order.
-This is apparent if we integrate the equation with $p^n$.
-We now have three strategies to solve the Boltzmann equation.
-One is to integrate the momentum dependence and to write the equations for the intensity and the number density perturbations at second order.
-It can be significant simplification, at the same time, it masks a lot of information in the non-trivial momentum dependence of the distribution function.
-The second is to consider the full momentum dependent temperature.
+In other words, the second~(or higher) order temperature perturbations are momentum dependent in general, and the fluid is no more a local blackbody.
+This is apparent if we integrate the Boltzmann equation with $p^n$ and find different equations for the number density and the energy density at second order.
+We have three strategies to solve this Boltzmann equation.
+One is to integrate the momentum as we did right now and to focus on the energy density or the number density.
+It can be a significant simplification, at the same time, it masks much information in the non-trivial momentum dependence of the distribution function.
+The second way is to consider the full momentum dependent temperature.
 This can be perfect, but it is far more complicated.
 We then propose to take into account the momentum dependence partly by the form of the spectral distortions.
-In other words, we replace the infinite number of degrees of freedom coming from the continuous momentum with the infinite number of the parameters describing the spectral deformations.
+In other words, we replace the infinite number of degrees of freedom coming from the continuous frequency with the infinite number of the parameters describing the spectral deformations.
 In fact, we usually apply this kind of approach to reduce the number of equations of a set of partial differential equations.
 For example, we use the Boltzmann hierarchy equations instead of the equations with angular parameters.
-In this case, the important contributions are related to the lower multipoles, and we can simplify the infinite number of equations to a few equations.
-Actually, we have already done this approach even for our problem at linear order.
-We can say that the first order spectral distortion is written as momentum independent temperature perturbations in the form of (\ref{linear_ansatz}), that is, infinite number of d.o.f of continuous momentum are reduced to a single local parameter at first order.
+In this case, the crucial contributions are related to the lower multipoles, and the infinite number of equations fall into a few equations.
+We have already made this approach even for our problem at linear order.
+We can say that the first order spectral distortion is written as momentum independent temperature perturbations in the form of (\ref{linear_ansatz}), that is, an infinite number of d.o.f of continuous momentum is reduced to a single local parameter at first order.
 Our next step is going to second or higher order.\\

 Let us write an arbitrary distribution function in the form of the Planck distribution function with momentum dependent temperature perturbation $\widetilde \Theta=\widetilde \Theta(\mathbf x, p\mathbf n, \eta)$: